 - Keep your lockers and gym bag clean.
 Avoid keeping damp and soiled linen in them.

-- Make use of a desiccant powder for your crotch region to keep it dry and free from moisture.
+- Sprinkle desiccant powder on your crotch region to keep it dry and sweat-free.

 Jock itch is a mildly contagious form of fungal infection.
 Even though most cases of jock itch do not pose a serious contamination risk, you must always err at the side of caution, whether you have the infection yourself or know someone who does.